Small Fiber Neuropathy Symptoms in Lyme Disease

 Small fiber involvement may not appear on standard nerve testing.

-These symptoms often overlap with autonomic dysfunction and dizziness in Lyme disease.
+These symptoms often overlap with autonomic dysfunction in Lyme disease, including dizziness, imbalance, temperature changes, and heart rate symptoms.

 Many patients with Lyme neuropathy symptoms have normal EMG or nerve conduction studies.